YouTransactor-SAS/mPOS-SDK-IOS/README.md

 The interactions between the mobile device and the card terminal is a Master-Slave relation in which the mobile device drives the card terminal by calling the various terminal commands.
 The SDK provides payment, update, and log APIs.
 The main purpose of the SDK is to send RPC commands to the card terminal to sequence operations.

-The SDK includes the following modules: Connexion, RPC, MDM, Payment, Log.
+The SDK includes the following modules: Connection, RPC, MDM, Payment, Log.

-- The connexion module provides an 'IconnexionManager' interface, so you can use your implementation, and provides a Bluetooth Low Energy (BLE) implementaion.
+- The connection module provides an 'IconnectionManager' interface, so you can use your implementation, and provides a Bluetooth Low Energy (BLE) implementaion.
-- The RPC module uses the IconnexionManager implementation to send RPC commands and receive responses from the card terminal.
+- The RPC module uses the IconnectionManager implementation to send RPC commands and receive responses from the card terminal.
 It provides an implementation of all the device RPCs.
-- The MDM module is an implementation of all YouTransactor's TMS services.
+- The MDM module is an implementation of all JPS's TMS services.
 The TMS server is mainly used to manage the firmware updates and ICC / NFC parameter configurations of the terminal.
 The SDK allows transparent update of the card terminal when using our TMS.
 This module is not required if you choose to use your own TMS.
 - The payment module implements the transaction processing for contact and contactless payments.
 For each transaction, a UCubePaymentRequest instance must be provided as input to configure the current operation.
 A callback is called at every progress step of the transaction, and a PaymentContext instance is returned when the transaction is complete and contains all the necessary data to record the transaction.
-- The SDK provide an ILogger interface and a default implementation to manage logs.
-Your application can choose between using the default implementation, which print the logs in a file that can be sent to our TMS server, or use your own implementation of ILogger.
+- The SDK provides an ILogger interface and a default implementation to manage logs.
+Your application can choose between using the default implementation, which prints the logs in an ainternal storage log file that can be then extract or sent online.
+Of course you can use your Ilogger implementation.

 All SDK features are gathered in a single Class: UCubeAPI.
-This class provides public static methods that your application can use to setup ConnexionManager, setup Logger, perform a payment, perform an update using our TMS...
+This class provides public static methods that your application can use to setup ConnectionManager, setup Logger, perform a payment, perform an update using our TMS...etc.

 The SDK does not save any connection or transaction or update data.

-For more information about YouTransactor developer products, please refer to our [www.youtransactor.com](https://www.youtransactor.com).
+For more information about JPS products, please refer to our [www.youtransactor.com](https://www.youtransactor.com).

 ## I. General overview

 ### 1. Introduction

-The YouTransactor mPOS card terminal supported by this SDK is the uCube Touch.
-This documentation describes the YouTransactor iOS SDK implementation that complements the uCube Touch.

-The iOS SDK manages the Payment Transaction (EMV Contact, EMV CLess) by driving the uCube Touch.
-It provides all required transaction data to allow the payment application to connect to the payment processor for authorization and transaction completion.
-It also connects to the YouTransactor TMS (Terminal Management System) used to update the uCube Touch firmware and the EMV parameters.
+This documentation describes the iOS SDK implementation.
+The iOS SDK manages the Payment Transaction (EMV Contact, EMV CLess) by driving the YT-Touch.
+It provides all required EMV data to the payment application in order to do the authorization and transaction completion.
+The SDK provides remote update APIs to download and install the Firmware and the EMV configuration.
+The connected TMS server is JPS's TMS backend.

 This document presents the iOS SDK architecture, describes the transaction flow, details how the SDK can be integrated to an iOS payment application, and provides sample codes.

 ### 2. uCube Touch

-The uCube Touch is a lightweight and compact payment dongle.
+The YT-Touch is a lightweight and compact payment dongle.
 It can turn a tablet or a mobile device, Android or iOS, into a point of sale via a BLE connection to enable acceptance of contact and contactless payment cards.

 <p align="center">
   <img width="250" height="250" src="https://user-images.githubusercontent.com/59020462/77367842-437df080-6d5b-11ea-8e3a-423c3bc6b96b.png">